MyQubicEmotion/Qvault_Proposals/README.md

-# Qvault_Proposal
-Strategic proposal to strengthen the Qubic Capital project

 ## Proposal to trade PULSE SHARES for Qcaps

-## About Pulse
+## About the SC
-pulse is a 6-digit lottery smart contract on qubic that will generate revenues for holders.
+PULSE is a 6-digit lottery smart contract on qubic that will generate revenues for holders.
 (PULSE shareholders: 10%)